Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 * Create a Pull Request (PR) with the name `Azure Change Notification` (`system`  -> `main`) and auto-merge into `main`.

 Please now continue on the [Discover Environment](discover-environment.md#verify-pr-and-merge-with-main-branch) page, at the *"Verify PR and merge with `main` branch"* heading.

+## Troubleshooting

+### TF401027: You need the Git 'ForcePush' permission to perform this action

+As part of Step 4, you need to either allow the Build Service, or the Contributor group `Force Push` on the main branch.

+### The Directory Role `Directory Readers` is not returned by Get-AzureADDirectoryRole

+The Get-AzureADDirectoryRole only returns roles which have at least one assignment, to use the script to make the role assignment you need to have already been to the Azure Portal and assigned the role previously.